 What if I have security concerns?
 Before.
 Before the tent is put up, the pest control operator will inspect your home, checking for people, pets, food, plants, etc. You may be asked to unlock all interior doors, storage cupboards, and the like.
 Ask what the inspection process entails and if you can be present.
 Remove any valuables, including cash, jewelry, and paperwork with bank account numbers and other personal information on it.
 Ask if you can hold on to your keys during the fumigation process.
 (You will need to meet the pest control operator at different times to let him/her in.)
 While the fumigant is in the structure.
 During the fumigation process, expect to be away from the premises for at least two days.
 If leaving your keys with the pest control operator, ask who will have access to the home and when.
-If holding onto your keys, you'll need to go home to let the pest control operator check for fumigant to circulate.
+If holding onto your keys, you'll need to go home to let the pest control operator check for fumigant levels, reposition fans, etc. The pest control operator may recommend windows be left open to allow the fumigant to circulate.
 Ask if a chemical warning agent will be added to the tent to deter persons from entering the house during the fumigation.
 Consider using rods or wood dowels to close windows part way to help deter burglars from getting in.
 Consider installing a security camera so you can monitor activity.
 During the airing out process.
 Windows (and doors) may be left open to allow the fumigant to circulate.
-Home aerates.
+If concerned, ask at what distance you can safely wait while the home aerates.